BrighterCommand/Brighter/docs/adr/0022-reactor-and-nonblocking-io.md

 Brighter has a custom SynchronizationContext, BrighterSynchronizationContext, that forces continuations to run on the message pump thread.
 This prevents non-blocking I/O waiting on the thread pool, with potential deadlocks.
 This synchronization context is used within the Performer for both the non-blocking I/O of the message pump.
 Because our performer's only thread processes a single message at a time, there is no danger of this synchronization context deadlocking.

 However, if someone uses .ConfigureAwait(false) on their call, which is advice for library code, then the continuation will run on a thread pool thread.
 Now, this won't tend to exhaust the pool, as we only process a single message at a time, and any given task is unlikely to require enough additional threads to exhaust the pool.
 But it does mean that we have not control over the order in which continuations run.
 This is a problem for any stream scenario where it is important to process work in sequence.

-The obvious route around this is to write our own TaskScheduler, and to ensure that we run on the message pump thread.
-This is a lot of work, and we would need to ensure that we do not deadlock.

 ## Decision